 11. What triggered another 35mm lens purchase?

 I was shooting in London yesterday and had my Leica M3, Leica M2 and Leica M9 cameras.
 I had the 40mm Nokton on the M2 and it fit like a glove.
 With the leather hand strap it was the perfect street photographer camera.
 Very minimal and HCB like!
 I then decided to take the Summilux off the Leica M3 to ‘borrow’ it on the M2 as I knew it was sharper.
 The size of the Summilux just ruined the whole feel of the camera and experience in general.
-I got home and thought to myself, I need a low light 35mm lens that is as small as the 40mm Nokton.
-I like the size of the 50mm Summicron but sometimes have to use the ‘Lux if low light.
+Once I got home I thought to myself, I need a low light 35mm lens that is as small as the 40mm Nokton.
+The size of the 50mm Summicron is good but sometimes I have to use the larger Summilux 50mm f1.4 if low light.

 I have also recently being tempted by 28mm lenses such as the Leica 28mm Summicron f2 or Leica Elmarit 28mm f2.8.
 I am most tempted buy the Elmarit for the M9 due to it’s compactness as the Leica M9 has 28mm framelines and I can adjust the ISO if need more light.
 That would be perfect for a compact digital travel camera setup but for my usual work, portraits and low light weddings I needed a faster lens and not quite as wide.
 50mm is still my go to focal length for portraits but 35mm is good for environmental portraits, wedding photography, street photography and when working in tighter spaces.

 12. Voigtlander 35mm f1.4 Portraits / Sample Photos